posener/chrome-github-godoc/README.md

 ![Logo](images/icon128.png)

+Chrome extension that:

-Chrome extension that replaces Github view of git commit messages with useful godoc.org synopsis.
+* Replaces Github view of git commit messages with useful godoc.org synopsis.
+* Add a small icon with a link to the package in godoc.org.

 [Get it on Chrome web store](https://chrome.google.com/webstore/detail/github-godoc/fhlenghekakdnaamlbkhhnnhdlpfpfej)